Lipschitz Adaptivity with Multiple Learning Rates in Online Learning

-The \textsc{MetaGrad} algorithm runs several sub-algorithms at each round; namely, a set of slave algorithms, which learn the best action in $\mathcal{U}$ given a learning rate $\eta$ in some predefined grid $\mathcal{G}$, and the master algorithm, which learns the best learning rate.
-The goal of \textsc{MetaGrad} is to maximize the sum of payoff functions $\sum_{t=1}^T f_t(\bm{u},\eta)$ over all $\eta \in \mathcal{G}$ and $\bm{u}\in \mathcal{U}$ simultaneously, where
+The \metagrad{} algorithm runs several sub-algorithms at each round: namely, a set of slave algorithms, which learn the best action in $\mathcal{U}$ given a learning rate $\eta$ in some pre-defined grid $\mathcal{G}$, and a master algorithm, which learns the best learning rate.
+Through this, the \metagrad{} algorithm controls the sum of \emph{surrogate losses} $\sum_{t=1}^T f_t(\bm{u},\eta)$ over all $\eta \in \mathcal{G}$ and $\bm{u}\in \mathcal{U}$ simultaneously, where